pts/pts-pcc/README.md

 * Implementation of BSD-specific functions (strlcpy(3) and strlcat(3)) were
   added.

+* Floating point calculations were rewritten in assembly language (this is optional), so C compilers without `long double` support (e.g. OpenWatcom) targeting i386 can compile PCC, and the thus compiled PCC will have `long double` support with correct constant folding.

 To compile it, run these commands without the leading `$`:

 ```